This country-specific Q&A provides an overview to tax laws and regulations that may occur in France.

 - it has in France a representative with a dependent professional status.
 This notion is also close to that of dependent agent provided for in international tax treaties; or

-- it performs in France a complete cycle of business (“cycle commercial complet”) separate from the company’s other domestic business.
+- it performs in France a complete 'cycle commercial complet (cycle of business) separate from the company’s other domestic business.

 As the case may be, these criteria could be superseded by the stipulations of a tax treaty.

-In addition, passive income (dividends, interest and royalties) received by a French entity are taxed in France.
+In addition, passive income (dividends, interest and royalties) received by a French entity is taxed in France.

 Are there any special taxation regimes, such as enterprise zones or favourable tax regimes for financial services or co-ordination centres, etc?